Cedric the Entertainer: Career

 Cedric has won many awards, beginning with $500 in the Johnny Walker National Comedy Contest in 1990 and coming in first in the Miller Genuine Draft Comedy Contest in 1993.
 BET named him Richard Pryor Comic of the Year.
 He has also won four NAACP Awards.
 He was inducted to the St. Louis Walk of Fame on June 7, 2008.
 His star is at 6166 Delmar.

 He was the special guest host for WWE Raw on September 21, 2009, in Little Rock, Arkansas.
 During the show, he participated in a wrestling match, defeating Chavo Guerrero Jr. by pinfall.
 The match also featured Santino Marella as a guest referee.
 Cedric also got help from an unknown wrestler dubbed The Sledge Hammer (played by Imani Lee) and Hornswoggle.

 In March 2010, Cedric made his directorial debut with Dance Fu, produced and funded independently by his company Bird and a Bear Entertainment with producer Eric C. Rhone.
 It starred comedian Kel Mitchell.
 Cedric made a cameo appearance in the film as a homicide detective.
 It was released straight to DVD on October 4, 2011.

-Cedric appeared in the Broadway revival of David Mamet's play American Buffalo.
+Cedric made his Broadway debut in the 2008 revival of David Mamet's play American Buffalo.

 In a June 21, 2011, interview, Cedric said his latest reality game show, It's Worth What?, would air on NBC on July 12, 2011, but the start date was delayed by one week to July 19.
-Starting in 2012, he played the main character in the TV Land original series The Soul Man, featuring Niecy Nash.
-The series ran for five seasons and ended in 2016.
+From 2012-2016, he played the main character in the TV Land original series The Soul Man, featuring Niecy Nash.
+The series ran for five seasons.

 Cedric was the host of the American TV game show Who Wants to Be a Millionaire, beginning with its 12th season in national syndication, which premiered on September 2, 2013.
 On April 30, 2014, Cedric announced that he was leaving the game show after the 2013–14 season to focus on other projects.
 Terry Crews took over as host on September 8, 2014.

-Starting in 2018, Cedric played the character of Calvin Butler in the television sitcom The Neighborhood.
+In 2016, Cedric starred as Lou Dunne in the comedy film Why Him?.
+Starting in 2018, he played the character of Calvin Butler in the television sitcom The Neighborhood.

-He was the official commentator for the Jake Paul vs. Mike Tyson boxing match.
+He was the official commentator for the Jake Paul vs. Mike Tyson boxing match in 2024.

 In 2025, Cedric the Entertainer competed on season thirteen of The Masked Singer as "Honey Pot" where the bees on the mask part of his costume sported his trademark fedoras.
 He was the first of Group A to be eliminated in the season premiere.

+It was announced that Cedric would star in the Broadway revival of Joe Turner's Come and Gone with previews starting on March 30, 2026 and opening night on April 25, 2026.
+The play was directed by Debbie Allen and co-starred Taraji P. Henson.